rsennrich/ParZu/README.md

     The files advstats* freq* konjstats* ppstats* and vstats* are created in a temporary directory - move them into the `statistics/` folder to make the system use them.
     With evaluation/create_devsets.py , you can create a development from the same Tüba-D/Z file, and perform quality/regression tests with python evaluation/do_evaluation.py.

-5. (OPTIONAL): to speed up the parser initialization, run `statistics/compile.sh`.
+5. (OPTIONAL): to speed up the parser initialization (with SWI-Prolog), run `statistics/compile.sh`.
 Repeat this step if you modify the statistics files.

 EXAMPLE COMMANDS AND USAGE INFORMATION
 --------------------------------------